Need to know about prenups, contracting out and relationship property under New Zealand law? This blog answers some common questions.

 At Shine Lawyers we try to be cost-effective in our work while achieving results for our clients.

 Because the amount of work involved differs, it is not possible to give an estimate of what it will cost.
-If the agreement is straightforward and there are no or minimal changes to the draft agreement, then it will usually cost about $1,400 to about $1,800 plus GST to the stage of a signed contracting out agreement.
 We are happy to discuss our fees with you.

 Please contact us to discuss how we can help you.
 Feel free to phone us to discuss or make an appointment to come in to meet us so that we can start helping you to come up with an appropriate solution to your situation.